tatianegercina/FinTech/01-Lesson-Plans/11-Classification/Supplemental/StudentGuide.md

 X_resampled, y_resampled = ros.fit_resample(X_train, y_train)

 ```
-SMOTE works by adding generated synthetic (fake) data in a way that closely mimicks the existing minority class until the majority and minority classes are proportional..
+SMOTE works by adding generated synthetic (fake) data in a way that closely mimicks the existing minority class until the majority and minority classes are proportional.

 To utilize `imblearn` for SMOTE, we call the code as follows:
 ```python